openwebdocs/mdn-bcd-collector/docs/update-bcd-data-flow.md

 ### persistAddedOverPartial

-Sets `version_added` to `false` if no inferred added data and only "partial implementation" in BCD data.
+Sets `statements` support data to `false` if no inferred added data and only "partial implementation" in BCD data.

 ```json
 {